 How can I keep up to date with information about the Early Years Music Groups?

-If you subscribe to the Blog, you will get an email whenever I put up a new post.
+If you subscribe to the Blog on this website, you will get an email whenever I put up a new post.
 Please go to your profile to manage your subscription to the blog, then click on ‘update’.

 At EYMG we take your privacy and security seriously: our security policy is up to date with the latest services to protect you while visiting this website.
 Your details are never passed on to third parties.
 The booking form is not currently located on a secure server.
 This does not mean your personal details are available to everyone: it simply means there is no requirement for the secure server owing to the minimal details we require.